CaelFoster/VsCodeTheme/README.md

 # did you fork this?

 nope i made it from scratch

+# version "vscode": "^1.79.2"